Yup-io/yup_docs/docs/colors.md

 # Colors

-Yup displays social value via colors that underline certain data, both for the extension and the web application.
-They each represent a percentile of value in relation to everything else in their category.
+Yup displays social value via colors that underline rated content and users in the extension and the web application.
+Each color represents a percentile value in relation to everything else in their category.

 ## Color Scheme